Van: United States

-Examples
+History

 The precursor to American vans would be the sedan deliveries of the 1930s to late-1950s.
 The first generation of American vans were the 1960s compact vans, which were patterned in size after the Volkswagen Bus.
 The Corvair-based entry even imitated the rear-mounted, air-cooled engine design.
 The Ford Falcon-based first-generation Econoline had a flat nose, with the engine mounted between and behind the front seats.
 The Dodge A100 had a similar layout and could accommodate a V8 engine.
 Chevrolet also switched to this layout.
 The Ford, Dodge, and Corvair vans were also produced as pickup trucks.

 The standard or full size vans appeared with Ford's innovation of moving the engine forward under a short hood and using pickup truck components.
 The engine cockpit housing is often called a dog house.
 Over time, they evolved longer noses and sleeker shapes.
 The Dodge Sportsman was available with an extension to the rear of its long-wheelbase model to create a 15-passenger van.
 Vehicles have been sold as both cargo and passenger models, as well as in cutaway van chassis versions for second stage manufacturers to make box vans, ambulances, campers, and other vehicles.
 Second-stage manufacturers also modify the original manufacturer's body to create custom vans.

-Dodge ended production of their full-size vans during the 2003 model year and replaced it with the Dodge Sprinter, which is based on a more fuel-efficient European design pattern.
-Typical versions of the Sprinter are taller than other vans, with a more aerodynamic profile in front.
-They have been adopted primarily for delivery and lightweight Class-C van cab motor home applications.